webrecorder/browsertrix-crawler/docs/docs/index.md

 Browsertrix Crawler is a simplified browser-based high-fidelity crawling system, designed to run a complex, customizable browser-based crawl in a single Docker container.
 Browsertrix Crawler uses [Puppeteer](https://github.com/puppeteer/puppeteer) to control one or more [Brave Browser](https://brave.com/) browser windows in parallel.

-Browsertrix Crawler is free and open source software, with all code available in the [main repository on Github](https://github.com/webrecorder/browsertrix-crawler).
+!!! note

+    This documentation applies to Browsertrix Crawler versions 1.0.0 and above.
+Documentation for earlier versions of the crawler is available in the [Browsertrix Crawler Github repository](https://github.com/webrecorder/browsertrix-crawler)'s README file in older commits.

 ## Features